riptano/astra-portal-getting-started/overviewOfAstraDB/README.md

 # Overview
-Astra DB is a serverless database service (DBaaS) built on Apache Cassandra®.
+Astra DB is a serverless database-as-a-service (DBaaS) built on Apache Cassandra®.

 You can use the Astra DB console and [APIs (REST, GraphQL, Document, gRPC)](https://docs.datastax.com/en/astra-serverless/docs/develop/developing.html) to greatly simplify cloud-native Cassandra application development.
 Astra DB reduces deployment time from weeks to minutes, and delivers a combination of serverless, pay-as-you-go pricing with the freedom and agility of multi-cloud and open-source software.
 All that functionality is yours without the hassles of complex database and infrastructure administration.